Upper Bounds on Overshoot in SIR Models with Nonlinear Incidence: Results

-This is obtained by inspecting $\frac{dI}{dt}$ (\ref{eqn:Idot}) and ensuring that the incidence term $\beta f(S)g(I)$ is larger than the recovery term $\gamma I$ at $t=0$.
-Otherwise, the epidemic never starts.
-Assuming $I_0$ is sufficiently small, then $S$ is approximately $1$ at $t=0$.
+For the second condition, for an outbreak to occur in an SIR model, we must have a minimum value for the basic reproduction number, $R_0$.
+Another way to view this condition is by inspecting (\ref{eqn:I}) and recognizing that that the incidence term ($\beta f(S)I$) needs to be greater than the recovery term ($\gamma I$).
+Otherwise the epidemic cannot grow in size.
+Comparing the two terms leaves an inequality ($\beta f(S)I > \gamma I$) which can be rewritten as:

-Beyond the boundary conditions, an obvious requirement is that $f(S)$ should be a continuous function.
+Beyond these conditions, an obvious requirement is that $f(S)$ should be a continuous function.
 In order to be able to calculate the maximal overshoot analytically, the function should be integratable with respect to $S$ and should also have a closed-form inverse $f^{-1}$.
 As we will demonstrate, non-monotonic functions for $f(S)$ are possible.

-For $f(S)$, the following examples are constructed using basic functions that satisfy the above criteria: \begin{enumerate}[nosep] \item $exp(S) - 1$ \item Invertible polynomials of $S$ \item $sin(aS)$ \end{enumerate}
+For $f(S)$, the following examples are constructed using basic functions that satisfy the above criteria: \begin{enumerate}[nosep] \item $\text{exp}(S) - 1$ \item Invertible polynomials of $S$ \item $\text{sin}(aS)$ \end{enumerate}

 Conversely, there are many examples of functions that would not work.
-An example that satisfies the boundary conditions but that does not have a closed form inverse is $f(S)=log(S+1)$.
-While similar to examples listed, the following violate the boundary conditions: $exp(S), log(S)$, $cos(S)$.
+An example that satisfies the boundary conditions but that does not have a closed form inverse is $f(S)=\text{log}(S+1)$.
+While similar to examples listed, the following violate the boundary conditions: $\text{exp}(S), \text{log}(S)$, $\text{cos}(S)$.
 Examples that violate conditions of continuity include step functions of $S$ or $f(S)$ with cusps.